fivetran/dbt_fivetran_log/DECISIONLOG.md

 ## Resolving connection names in `fivetran_platform__audit_trail_enriched`
 The `audit_trail` source identifies connections by `connection_id`, but `stg_fivetran_platform__connection` is unique on `(connection_name, destination_id)`, so one `connection_id` can span multiple rows (e.g. after a rename or move).
 We deduplicate the connection lookup to the active, most recently set up record per `connection_id` to avoid fanning out audit events.
 A connection therefore resolves to its current name; no history is lost, as renames are still captured in `old_values`/`new_values`.

+## Variable materialization of `stg_fivetran_platform__log`
+Staging models in this package are materialized as views. `stg_fivetran_platform__log` is the exception: it materializes as a table when you set `fivetran_platform_log_start_date`, and stays a view when the variable is unset.

+The start date filter is applied at the end of the staging model, after the column transformations.
+As a view, that filter is inlined into each downstream model at run time, so every end model still scans the full log history and the variable saves nothing.
+A table applies the filter once and persists only the narrowed window.
+We keep the materialization conditional so users who do not limit the scan window avoid the added storage and build time.

+Because the table reflects whichever start date was in effect when it was last built, run `dbt run --full-refresh` after setting or changing the variable.